dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ]}')
     ```

-15. Insert the data from the external `tmp` table into this newly created ORC-based table.
+15. Insert the data from the external `tmp` table into this newly created Parquet-based table.
 Take note of the speed to execute this task completely.

     ```yaml
-    insert into table db2.parquet2 select * from db1.tmp;
+    INSERT INTO table db2.parquet2 SELECT * from db1.tmp;
     ```

 16. Run the following SQL queries twice and take note of the speed result.